-Element Symbol Details .
-Element Denotation in product catalogs Denotation Details NO contact or ->- -/- Normally open contact.
+Element Symbol Details Element Denotation in product catalogs Denotation by JIS Details NO contact Normally Normally open contact.
 Contact is open when the relay is inactive.
-NC contact • or - 7 Normally closed (NC) contact.
+NC contact ntact •• or 🐣 🖈 Normally closed (NC) contact.
 Contact is closed when relay is inactive.
 Changeover contact Changeover contacts control two circuits, one normally open contact and one normally closed contact with a common terminal.
 Symbols 1 and 2 are equivalent.
 Relay Magnetic relay.